 If you're not a partier when you travel, that's going to be a huge benefit.
 You'll gain a better night's sleep as you won't have people stumbling into your dorm at 4 a.m. after a heavy night of drinking.
 If you appreciate peace and quiet when you travel, and value your sleep, a hostel with a curfew is likely to be the perfect fit.

-To be frank, hostel lockouts are annoying.
+To be frank, hostel curfews are annoying.
 They interrupt your plans and can often lead to you cutting a fun evening short because you have to be back inside before the front door to your hostel is locked.
 Even if you happen to have a curfew that you can bypass through having a key, knowing that you won't be able to get back inside your hostel if you lose it can keep your mind on other matters throughout the evening.

 This article has been edited and updated by Lauren Juliff.